-- 6 Follow these steps to specify the package name, type, and properties: - The existing Installed Package Name may appear already.
-If you would like to change it, do so now.
+- 6 Follow these steps to specify the package name, type, and properties: - Specify a Package name for a new rule or change the Installed Package Name as desired for an existing rule.
 The string you enter must match the package name exactly and is case sensitive.
-For this example, we are using tcl. - b Select the Installed Package Type for this application.
+In this example, we use tcl. - b Select the Installed Package Type for this application.
 This is determined by the operating system on which the application runs. - c Specify the Operating System and Language for the application.